timescale/docs/timescaledb/contribute-to-docs.md

 ```

 In general, do not use result statements.
 However, if you feel it is absolutely
-becessary, include it immediately before the closing procedure tag, and do not
+necessary, include it immediately before the closing procedure tag, and do not
 put it as a step.

 ## Verbs